JamesCWeber/British_Airways_Data_Project_Part_1_Sentiment_Analysis/README.md

 * PowerPoint

 ## Data Sourcing
 This data I will be using in this project is scraped from [British Airways reviews provided by Skytrax](https://www.airlinequality.com/airline-reviews/british-airways).
-A copy of the cleaned scraped data is included in this repository under the file name: Clean_Review_Scraping.
+A copy of the cleaned scraped data is included in this repository under the file name: Cleaned_Scraping.csv.

 ## Data Attributes
 Data analysis is conducted on cleaned scraped data.
 The attributes listed below are attributes from the cleaned scaped data.
 * Rating - The overall rating the reviewer gave for their experience.
 The rating goes from 1 to 10.
 * Title - The title of the review.
 * Text - The main body of the review.
-* Traveller - The name of the reviewer.
+* Traveller - The reason for travel (business, solo leisure, couple leisure, and family leisure).
-* Seat_Type - The seat type (economy, first class, etc.) the reviewer has paid for.
+* Seat_Type - The seat type (economy, premium economy, busness, and first class) the reviewer has paid for.
 * Seat_Comfort - The seat comfort rating based on number of stars.
 * Cabin_Staff_Service - The cabin service rating based on number of stars.
 * Foods_&_Drinks - The foods and drinks rating based on number of stars.
+* Inflight_Entertainment - The inflight entertainment rating based on the number of stars.
 * Ground_Service - The ground service rating based on number of stars.
 * Value_for_Money - The value for the money rating based on number of stars.
 * Recommended - Whether the reviewer recommends British Airway's service.
+* Month_Flown - The month the review has flown.
 * Year_Flown - The year the reviewer has flown.

 ## Web Scraping, Data Analysis, and Data Visualizations